Palestinians: Israeli troops shot, killed man in West Bank

-RAMALLAH, West Bank (AP) — The Palestinian Health Ministry said Friday a man died after Israeli forces shot him during an arrest raid near Nablus in the occupied West Bank.
+RAMALLAH, West Bank (AP) — The Palestinian Health Ministry said Friday Israeli forces shot and killed a man during an arrest raid near Nablus in the occupied West Bank.

-Salah Sawafta, 58, was in critical condition after a bullet hit his head in Tubas and he died hours later, the ministry said.
+Salah Sawafta, 58, was in critical condition after a bullet hit his head in Tubas and he died hours later in a hospital, the ministry said.

 Sawafta was returning home after attending dawn prayers in the village mosque as Israeli forces operated in the area, his brother, Jehad, said.